jeffpatton1971/pattontech/_posts/2022-08-11-introducing-githubclient.md

 ### What's New
 **BREAKING CHANGES**

-Originally the methods were stored in folders named for the endpoint they represented, this made it difficult to easily include them as you had to include each one.
+Originally the methods were stored in folders named for the endpoint they represented3, this made it difficult to easily include them as you had to include each one.

 ```c-sharp
 using GithubClient.Repository.Methods;